Identity Theft Information

 Here are some Identity Theft Do’s and Don’ts to protect yourself from possible identity theft:

 If you have been victimized by identity theft, you should take certain steps to protect yourself and minimize the consequences.
-Correcting the damage to your credit rating and good name may be a tedious and time consuming process.
-As you speak to the contacts listed below, write down the names of the people you talk with, their positions, their responses, and the dates and times of your conversations.
+Correcting the damage to your credit rating and good name may be a tedious and time-consuming process.
+As you speak to the contacts listed below, please write down the names of the people you talk with, their positions, their responses, and the dates and times of your conversations.
 When sending correspondence through the mail, keep copies, and use registered mail with a return receipt requested.
 The post office can help you with the procedures for registered mail.

 These are the steps you should take if you suspect you are the victim of Identity theft: